vangshirley/HTML-and-CSS-JS-Projects/README.md

 # HTML-and-CSS-Projects
 Hello, world!
 Shirley here.
-I am UX/UI Designer student at the Tech Academy in Portland, OR.
+I am UX/UI Designer and grduated at the Tech Academy in Portland, OR.
 This contains all of my HTML and CSS projects during this course.
 Here are some of the main webpages.

 <b>Space Station Website</b>